rm-hull/luma.led_matrix/README.rst

 * state management,
 * dithering to monochrome,
 * pygame emulator,
-* Python 2.7 and 3.5+ are both supported
+* Python 3.5 and newer are supported

 Documentation
 -------------